ssp21/ssp21-spec/ssp21.md

 }
 ```

-* **HKDF_SHA256** - Use HKDF where the HMAC is HMAC-SHA256
+* `HKDF_SHA256` - Use HKDF where the HMAC is HMAC-SHA256

 ##### Session Crypto Mode

-The *Session Crypto Mode* enumeration specifies the complete set of algorithms used to authenticate (and optionally encrypt) the session.
+The `SessionCryptoMode` enumeration specifies the complete set of algorithms used to authenticate (and optionally encrypt) the session.

 ```
 enum SessionCryptoMode {